rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 # Application Runtime Configuration
-Runtime configuration of RhoElements is managed through an XML file called `Config.xml`.
-This file is *mandatory* for proper RhoElements execution.
-Not every setting has a default and if the configuration file cannot be found, RhoElements will *not* start.
-An example configuration file is provided as part of the installation and contains sensible defaults.
-This page explains the meanings of each of the settings and their possible values.
+Runtime configuration settings of RhoElements apps is managed through `Config.xml` and `rhoconfig.txt` files. **`Config.xml` is *required* for RhoElements execution, and your app will not start without it**.
+The `Config.xml` file determines features of the RhoElements runtime itself, such as the keys that can be intercepted by the application and whether to pre-load modules on startup.
+An example configuration file is provided as part of the installation and many (though not all) settings contain sensible defaults.
 The example `Config.xml` file is bundled with the `rhoelements` gem.

-####General notes about Config.xml
-* The `Config.xml` file affects only applications that use Zebra's Webkit.
-* It determines features of the RhoElements runtime, including keys that can be intercepted by the application and whether to pre-load modules on startup.
-* The `CaFile` setting applies only to apps built with RMS 4.0 that use the stock browser. lease refer to the [Differences in iOS7](build_ios#differences-building-for-ios7) section in the [Build for iOS](build_ios) doc.
+Location of the file on various device installations is detailed below.

+The `rhoconfig.txt` file controls the app's startup page, the address of the `RhoConnect` synchronization server, if applicable, and some other settings.

+This guide explains the meanings of each of the settings and their possible values.

 ###Vulnerability Alert

->**Applies only to Windows Mobile and Windows CE apps built with RMS 5.1 or higher**.
+>**Applies to Windows Mobile and Windows CE apps built with RMS 5.1 or higher**.

 >In Oct., 2014, a vulnerability was discovered affecting applications that use SSL3, which is part of the Zebra Webkit (Ekioh 3.1.1).
 Known as POODLE (Padded Oracle On Downgraded Legacy Encryption), the vulnerability [as described by the U.S. Comuputer Emergency Readiness Team](https://www.us-cert.gov/ncas/alerts/TA14-290A) would allow an attacker to exploit the means by which SSL 3.0 handles block cipher mode padding to decrypt and **extract information from inside an encrypted transaction**.<br><br> To protect against this, **Zebra now ships the Zebra Webkit with SSL3 disabled by default**. <br><br>